ByungKwanLee/Adversarial-Information-Bottleneck/README.md

 #### Email: `arkimjh@kaist.ac.kr`, `leebk@kaist.ac.kr`, `ymro@kaist.ac.kr`

 ---
-This is official code for the paper of "Distilling Robust and Non-Robust Features in Adversarial Examples by Information Bottleneck" published in NeurIPS21.
+This is official code for the paper of "Distilling Robust and Non-Robust Features in Adversarial Examples by Information Bottleneck" published in NeurIPS 21.
 It provides novel method of decomposing robust and non-robust features in intermediate layer.
 Further, we understand the semantic information of distilled features, by directly visualizing robust and non-robust features in the feature representation space.
 Consequently, we reveal that both of the robust and non-robust features indeed have semantic information in terms of human-perception by themselves.
 For more detail, you can refer to our paper!